CanCanCommunity/cancancan/README.md

 When first developing, you need to run `bundle install` and then `appraisal install`, to install the different sets.

-You can then run all appraisal files (like CI does), with `appraisal rake` or just run a specific set `bundle exec appraisal activerecord_5.2.2 rake`.
+You can then run all appraisal files (like CI does), with `appraisal rake` or just run a specific set `DB='sqlite' bundle exec appraisal activerecord_5.2.2 rake`.

 See the [CONTRIBUTING](https://github.com/CanCanCommunity/cancancan/blob/develop/CONTRIBUTING.md) for more information.